pkufaraway/Evasion/Server/README.md

 # TODO

-* Design and implement a visual game display.
-* Fix any bugs that are inevitably present.
+* Make display show more information and look nicer.